stevenroose/covenants.info/content/use-cases/eltoo.md

 ## Requirements

 The original Eltoo paper proposed a consensus change called `SIGHASH_NOINPUT` to be added to Bitcoin to enable support for the construction.
-That proposal was eventually renamed to
+That proposed opcode was eventually renamed to `SIGHASH_ANYPREVOUT` and more details on this proposal can be [found here](/docs/proposals/apo).